bstolzmanDPC/ErrorReporting/README.md

 ## ErrorReporting

-This is a C# library that I use to generate simple xml error reports to the users desktop.
+This is a C# library that I developed to generate simple xml error reports to the users desktop.

 ___